NormanLo4319/Fixed-Effects-and-Random-Effects-in-R/README.md

 # Fixed-Effects and Random-Effects in R
-This repository demonstrates the use of fixed effects and random effects to analyze the *panel dataset*.
+This repository demonstrates the use of two econometric techniques, fixed effects and random effects, to analyze **panel dataset** in R.

 **Penal Data**, also known as longitudinal or cross-sectional time-series data, is a dataset in which the behavior of entities are observed across time.
 These entities could be states, companies, individuals, countries, etc.

 ## References:
 - [DDS Online Training Section](http://dss.princeton.edu/training/)